 What should I do if my store is affected?

-Change the passwords for your various accesses (back office, database, FTP, SSH, and don’t forget to update the database access in the PrestaShop config file).
+- Change the passwords for your various accesses (back office, database, FTP, SSH, and don’t forget to update the database access in the PrestaShop config file).

 Do I need to notify my customers?

-| ⚠️ At this stage, we strongly recommend performing a thorough security check of your PrestaShop stores and ensuring that none of them have been compromised. |
+⚠️ At this stage, we strongly recommend you perform a complete security check of your PrestaShop stores and ensure that none of them have been compromised.